liveh2o/protobuf-activerecord/README.md

 Once the desired protobuf message has been specified, Protoable adds a `to_proto` method to the model.
 Calling `to_proto` will automatically convert the model to the specified protobuf message using the same attribute to field mapping it uses to create and update objects from protobuf messages.

-### Field & column converters
+### Field & attribute converters

-Protoable will handle regular field conversions out of the box, but for those times when custom conversions are needed, they can be defined with the `convert_field` and `convert_column` methods.
-Field converters are used when creating or updating objects from a protobuf message and column converters are used when serializing objects to protobuf messages.
+Protoable will handle regular field conversions out of the box, but for those times when custom conversions are needed, they can be defined with the `convert_field` and `protoable_attribute` methods.
+Field converters are used when creating or updating objects from a protobuf message and attribute converters are used when serializing objects to protobuf messages.

-`convert_field` and `convert_column` both take the name of the field/column being converted and a method name or callable (lambda or proc). when converting that field, calls the given callable, passing it the value of the field being converted.
+`convert_field` and `protoable_attribute` both take the name of the field/attribute being converted and a method name or callable (lambda or proc). when converting that field, calls the given callable, passing it the value of the field being converted.

 **Converting fields**